-Build Africa’s annual fundraising ball was held on 11 October, raising an incredible £141,484 to help children across rural Africa access the education they deserve.
+Build Africa’s annual fundraising ball was held on 11 October, raising a wonderful £141,484 to help children across rural Kenya and Uganda access the education they deserve.

 Build Africa Patron and award-winning journalist Shiulie Ghosh hosted the event at The Savoy Hotel.